biocore/emp/figures/README.md

 ## figures

-Code to generate the figures in "A communal catalogue reveals Earth’s multiscale microbial diversity", Thompson et al., *Nature* (2017).
+Instructions to generate the figures in "A communal catalogue reveals Earth’s multiscale microbial diversity", Thompson et al., *Nature* (2017).
 This manuscript describes the meta-analysis of EMP 16S Release 1, the first 97 studies subjected to 16S rRNA amplicon sequencing through the [Earth Microbiome Project](http://www.earthmicrobiome.org).

+Code and notebooks for generating these figures are in the top-level directory `code`, as described below.

 Input data files for generating the figures below are found in several places: